 Yes, buy the extra insurance when renting a car in Ireland.
 In fact, you have to have it.
 No rental car company in Ireland will let you take a car without additional coverage, usually requiring full coverage with a collision damage waiver (CDW).

 Call your credit card company.
 Chances are, they will not cover your rental in Ireland.
-Your personal auto insurance won’t either.
+Your personal auto insurance won’t either, but you can check.

 The Republic of Ireland is one of the few countries in the world that most credit cards and personal auto companies just won’t cover.
 Your travel insurance may not cover you either.

-However, call the insurance company BEFORE you buy to make sure they cover the Republic of Ireland.
+However, call the insurance company BEFORE you buy the added insurance to make sure they cover the Republic of Ireland.
 Not all insurance being offered will cover you in Ireland.

-I bought insurance through the Irish rental car company and still called them when in Dublin just to double check I was covered.
+I bought insurance through an Irish rental car company and still had to called them when I arrived at the rental car counter in Dublin so that the rental car agency could confirm that I was fully covered.
 It never occurred to me that a company would sell me a policy that wouldn’t work in the destination I visiting.

-If you find yourself in this situation, make sure to ask the insurance company for refund.
+If you find yourself in this situation, make sure to ask the insurance company or the rental car agency that sold it to you for a full refund.